 - TV talent shows

 - Professional sport

 - You can sell some items on eBay, Depop, etc but you cannot do regular business.

-Please note: You can still do things like publish articles, babysit or tutor if you don’t actually receive payment for it.
+It’s worth noting though that you can still do things like publish articles, babysit or tutor if you don’t receive payment for it.